hashgraph/hedera-services/hedera-node/docs/design/services/services.md

 ### Key Functions

-- **Account Management:** Manage user accounts, including creation, updates, and deletion.
+- **Account Querying:** Allows querying of user accounts, but not modification or deletion.
 - **Transaction Processing:** Handle the validation and processing of transactions across the network.
 - **Network Security:** Ensure the overall security and stability of the network